 sudo apt install gnome-shell-extensions -y

-Now open the Web Browser, add “GNOME Shell integration” add-on and after that go to the Terminal again run below command,
+Now open the Web Browser, add the “GNOME Shell integration” add-on and after that go to the Terminal again and run the below command,

 sudo apt install chrome-gnome-shell -y

 Now again to go Web Browser, click on “Gnome Shell Extension” and Click on “OpenWeather” extension,

 If you now notice that the “OpenWeather” extension is visible along the top status bar.
 Click on it, and spend some time setting your current location.